stape-io/stape-sgtm-ios/README.md

 #### SPM

-For now SPM does not support packages with mixed ObjC/Swift code.
-We'll add SPM support once this will be included in SPM.
+For now, SPM does not support packages with mixed ObjC/Swift code.

+We'll add SPM support once this is included in SPM.

 Feature is already in review, you can track progress here: https://forums.swift.org/t/se-0403-package-manager-mixed-language-target-support/66202

 ### Connection

-To use Stape SDK you need to import it:
+To use Stape SDK, you need to import it:

 ```swift
 import StapeSDK